ThikaXer/Formalization-of-NP-hardness-Proofs-for-Lattice-Problems/README.md

 # Formalization-of-NP-hardness-Proofs-for-Lattice-Problems
 Formalization of NP-hardness proofs of the shortest vector problem and the closest vector problem.

-WARNING: There are still some missing lemmas from linear algebra (in Lattice_int.thy)

 This repo contain the following formalizations:
 Formalization of basics:
 Additional_Lemmas.thy